772/waypoint_based_destructible_terrain/README.md

 A waypoint net that is both used for AI player navigation and rendering a destructible terrain for 2D side-scrolling games.

 Why?
 In the context of destructible two-dimensional (2D) landscapes, conventional approaches involve the usage of either a vast grid comprising individual pixels (bitmap) or a polygon-based approach.
-Advanced techniques such as marching squares or quadtrees are often employed to enhance these approaches.
-However, both approaches (bitmaps and polygons) encounter big challenges when moving AI players within an unstable environment.
-Waypoints are usually only used in games with static landscapes.
+Both approaches (bitmaps and polygons) encounter big challenges when moving AI players within an unstable environment because waypoints are usually only used in games with static landscapes.
+This project here uses a very limited but easy polygon-based approach that is optimized for waypoint usage.
+The data structure consist of three large vectors that contain all horizontal and diagonal free spaces in the environment.
+All free spaces have the same height, but can be stacked on each other and overlap.

 Open https://772.github.io/waypoint_based_destructible_terrain/ to test an example.